RogerFernandezHermoso/Carbon-footprint-comput-of-EVC-and-VVC-codecs/README.md

 **Provided material:**
   1. Study of EVC and VVC encoders and compute of their carbon footprint in local environment: Document of my undergraduate thesis project of Audiovisual systems Engineer degree in Universitat Pompeu Fabra,              Barcelona, Spain.
 Includes a complete description of how to compute the Carbon footprint on a encoding video procedure.

-  2. Executable script: This script has the required commands to be executated and encode a video with the selected video encoder.
-There is a list of requirements that must be done before executing the script.
+  2. Executable script: This script has the required commands to be executated and encode a video with 4k resolution and EVC encoder.
+The lines to encode with VVC encoder are commented.
+The user must change the values as it is described on the 1. document.
-     There are some variables and values that must be changed by the user in order to execute correclty the procedure.
-     There is also the default option to sent a creator the results via email, when executing the script.
-This has the only purpouse to recollect more data and extend the study.
-To desactivate this option it is only required to comment the corresponding command.
-All instructions are included on the script.

-  3. Videos used to do the experiments on my study.